crossplane/docs/content/knowledge-base/guides/composition-functions.md

 observed state at the beginning of a reconcile, before any Composition happens.
 Your Function will only see composite and composed resources that _actually exist_ in the API server in the `observed` state.
 The `observed` state also includes any observed connection details.
-A few early function invocations might be seeing empty connection details, but as soon external resources are created, connection details are going to be passed to the functions.
-Access to the connection details enables us to implement quite a sophisticated tweaks on composed resources.
+Initial function invocations might see empty connection details, but once external resources are created, connection details will be passed to the functions.
+Access to the connection details enables us to implement quite sophisticated tweaks on composed resources.

-For example, if a composition is declared on two or more resources, it would be possible to use the connection details of one resource to update another resource properly.
-None of the available patch types can achieve that.
+For example, if a composition is declared on two or more resources, it is possible to use one resource's connection details to update another.
+This ability is not available with any of the available patch types available.

 The `desired` state of the XR and composed resources is how your Function tells Crossplane what it should do.
 Crossplane 'bootstraps' the initial desired state